Collaborative Research Grants (IUCRG)Deadline for proposals December 3, 2014.

 Eligibility: All faculty and staff whose appointments allow them to submit external proposals are allowed to apply.
 A minimum of two faculty members from different campuses schools or departments, or different disciplines from the same campus must collaborate as co-principal investigators on the proposed project.
 Projects must be for NEW areas of research for the investigators, within their areas of expertise, but not a continuation of previous or current research activities.
 Faculty previously submitting together for external funding (NIH, NSF, DOD, etc.) are not eligible unless the IUCRG proposal represents a new area of research, or a new collaborator(s) is added to enhance the breadth of the proposed research.

 Terms of Awards: Applicants can request up to $75,000 for one year.
 Budgets must be justified and consistent with the scope of the proposed project.
 Applicants must commit to submitting an external funding proposal within 18 months from the start of the award; failure to do so will preclude eligibility for future internal funding programs.
+Recipients of funding in 2014-15 will participate in an open Workshop in the spring of 2016 where awardees will present project results and detailed plans to secure external funding.
 Final reports are required at study completion detailing the project’s progress including proposals submitted and funding received.
 IUCRG support should be acknowledged in all related publications and reports.
-Recipients of funding in 2013-14 will participate in an open Workshop in the spring of 2015 where awardees will present project results and detailed plans to secure external funding.
-Award notices are expected to go out no later than February 15th with funds available March 15th, 2014.
+Award notices are expected to go out no later than February 21 with funds available March 15, 2015.

 Budget Restrictions: Funds may not be used for faculty/administrative salaries or graduate student tuition.
 Funds may not be paid to collaborators at other institutions, nor to support work in their labs.
-Course buyout, not to exceed $11,000 per PI, may be allowed.
+Course buyout, not to exceed $13,000 per PI, may be allowed.
 Salaries for technical personnel and graduate student stipends may be allowed.
 Travel to a conference by PIs may be allowed, but only if a presentation of results from IUCRG research is confirmed and explicit.
+Please see online FAQs at http://research.iu.edu/funding_collaborative_faq.shtml.

 Proposals must be submitted in .pdf or .doc format via http://research.iu.edu/funding_collaborative.shtml and must include: